seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 ### SCENE I. Antioch.
 A room in the palace.

-*Enter ANTIOCHUS and Prince PERICLES*
+*Enter ANTIOCHUS, Prince PERICLES, and followers*

 **ANTIOCHUS**
 Young prince of Tyre, you have at large received